suncoast-devs/proposal/details.md

 We would improve upon our crash courses and free kids classes by creating an introductory curriculum that would also serve as prerequisite knowledge for acceptance into our full-time program.
 Taught by a combination of staff, community members and alumni, these classes would continue to be free, with the possibility of low-cost all day workshops as well.

+## Target Audiences

+- College graduates who are looking to transition from unsatisfying career paths
+- High school graduates looking for an alternative to college that puts them into the workforce sooner
+- Socioeconomically challenged people looking for opportunities to change that status
+- Designers and developers with basic HTML & CSS skills looking to round out their ability with solid programming skills

 ## Expenses

 - Team salaries & benefits
 - HR & accounting expenses (unlikely we'll need someone on this full-time)
 - Location overhead and expenses (e.g. rent, utilities, furniture)
 - Advertising & Marketing efforts
-- Other costs, e.g. events (demo day), travel (conferences), and computer equipment
+- Other costs, e.g. events (demo day, crash courses), travel (conferences), and computer equipment

+Many of these expenses can be substantially reduced from how TIY spent (e.g. luncheons for 25 students on graduation etc.)

-## Summary of additional (possible) sources of revenue in addition to immersive program tuition
+Additional (possible) sources of revenue in addition to immersive program tuition:

 - Co-working memberships
 - Workshops